 12-month lease required (sublets not permitted).
 The Manville Apartments are reserved for law and graduate students (priority is given to law students).
 Manville, with its unique, award-winning architecture, is located just three blocks from the central campus at the corner of Shattuck Avenue and Channing Way.
 This location features a popular coffee cafe right downstairs, restaurants, a large video store, a bookstore, and a copy and desktop publishing shop across the street.
 Just down the block, in downtown Berkeley, are more restaurants, movie theaters and shops.

 This complex consists of 132 small, single-occupancy studio apartments.
 There is normally a waiting list, so the sooner you apply, the more likely you will get an offer of housing.
 The apartments range in size from 260 to 305 square feet, and some have decks, views or access to the central open-air courtyard.
 Each apartment is carpeted and features a built-in kitchenette, desk and bookcase.
 The complex has study rooms, a laundry room and a recreation room.
-Rents ranged from $1050 to $1085 per month in academic year 2012-2013, and include water and garbage service.
-An increase is anticipated for the 2013-2014 academic year.
+Projected rates for the 2016-17 year range from $1,125 to $1,163, and include water and garbage service.

 Ida Louise Jackson Graduate House

 12-month lease required (sublets not permitted).
 This nearby complex features shared apartments with single-occupancy bedrooms just one block from the law school.
 Furnished apartments range from two bedrooms up to six bedrooms, and the complex features study rooms, lounges, a private courtyard and coin laundry facilities.
 Each apartment features a kitchen, living room, dining area and one or two bathrooms, depending upon the number of bedrooms in the unit.
 Virtually the entire complex is reserved for graduate students.
-Rates per bedroom ranged from $963 to $1133 in 2012-2013, with an increase anticipated for the 2013-2014 academic year.
+Rates per bedroom, for the 2016-17 year, are projected to range from $1,032 – $1,214.

 2610 Channing Way #2272